rbue/picam/readme.md

 - jQuery 1.11
 - jQuery DataTables
 - NotifyJS
+- JQuery BlockUI

 ## Notes
-Please note that Picam is a school project at ICT module 152, so it was built for a educational purpose and can't be used for any "stalking activities" ;).
+Please note that Picam is a school project at ICT module 152, so it was built for an educational purpose and can't be used for any "stalking activities" ;).

 ## License
 Released under the mit license.